jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-06-2-command-as-an-aspect-spec-project-summary-out-of-scope.md

 ﻿Encircle Language Spec Plans
 ============================

-Command as a Concept Spec | 2008-06 | Project Summary (Out of Scope)
+Command as an Aspect Spec | 2008-06 | Project Summary (Out of Scope)
 --------------------------------------------------------------------

 __Contents__